Location

 The University of Hull is proud to be the Official University Partner of Team GB (the British Olympic team).
 This has brought, and will facilitate, unforgettable and invaluable opportunities for students.
 This includes internships, guest lectures, volunteering, work placements, exclusive events and much more.

-The University of Hull is a leader in AI education, with the highest number of enrolments for postgraduate AI courses in the UK for 2022/23.
-The highly popular MSc Artificial Intelligence and Data Science programme is a conversion course, designed for students from a wide range of backgrounds, and prepares them to harness the transformative power of the Fourth Industrial Revolution.
+The University of Hull is a leader in AI education, with the highest number of enrolments for AI courses in the UK.
+The MSc Artificial Intelligence and Data Science programme is highly popular and designed for students from diverse academic backgrounds.
+It equips learners with the advanced skills and knowledge needed to leverage the transformative potential of emerging AI and data-driven technologies shaping the Fourth Industrial Revolution.
+There are also more specialised courses offered such as MSc Business Analytics and Artificial Intelligence, MSc Artificial Intelligence, Philosophy and Ethics, and MSc Artificial Intelligence for Business.

 Step 1